 - any other hard surfaces

-A thorough clean of the vehicle with standard cleaning products should be completed at the end of each shift/working day.
+A thorough clean of the vehicle with standard cleaning products must be completed at the end of each shift/working day.

-After cleaning your vehicle you should wash/sanitise your own hands.
+After cleaning your vehicle you must wash/sanitise your hands.

-Ensure the vehicle remains safe and road-worthy.
+Ensure the vehicle remains safe and roadworthy.
 You should carry out basic vehicle maintenance checks at the start of every shift.
-This should include a visual check on all lights, oil & water levels, tyres, mirrors, seat belts and access ramps (where applicable).
+This should include a visual check on all lights, oil and water levels, tyres, mirrors, seat belts and access ramps (where applicable).
 Many garages that undertake repairs remain open.